 A Doctorate in Adult and Higher Education with an option in Community College Leadership prepares faculty and administrators for leadership roles in technical and community colleges and similar organizations.
 The focus is on the application of quality research to the problems and opportunities in community colleges.

 Students enroll as members of a cohort with the goal of participating in an active learning community.
-Classes are scheduled for an intensive weekend twice per term at an off-campus conference center in Oregon.
-Instructional methods include group and individual projects, scholarly discussion, and a professional internship.
-A major professor guides each student through the program.
+Classes are scheduled for an intensive weekend twice per term in Portland, Oregon.
+Face-to-face class sessions are held Thursday afternoon, all day Friday, and Saturday morning.
+Instructional methods include group and individual projects, scholarly discussion, and professional internships.
+Every student receives guidance from our nationally recognized faculty.

 Applicants need a minimum of three years of full-time professional experience in technical or community colleges or a professional field related to teaching, learning and/or leadership.